Home»Google Workspace Ransomware Protection»Google Drive Ransomware Recovery: 3 Best Practices

 Be Ready for the Next Attack with Automatic Google Drive Ransomware Recovery

 Unfortunately, paying the ransom doesn’t guarantee full recovery of your data.
-The victims of ransomware attack who got the decryption key from cybercriminals reported the partial loss of information after the restoration of their files.
+The victims of ransomware attack who got the decryption key from cyber criminals reported the partial loss of information after the restoration of their files.

 The only way to keep your data safe is by using backups.
 Backup software creates a snapshot of your Google Drives and you can use it to restore the data upon request.
 Some modern tools like SpinOne also backup email and Calendar.